prajwalnagaraja07/Udacity-Project-1/README.md

 In general, BanditPolicy is a good option when the search space is large and it is desired to minimize the quantity of runs required to identify the best hyperparameters.
 Saving computational resources and cutting costs are additional benefits.

 ## AutoML
-**In 1-2 sentences, describe the model and hyperparameters generated by AutoML.**

 By automatically examining various algorithms and hyperparameters, AutoML Azure generates the best machine learning model and hyperparameters.
 The user-selected performance metric, such as accuracy or AUC, determines the model and hyperparameters, and the search is carried out using time- and resource-efficient methods like Bayesian optimization and ensemble modeling.

 <img width="1039" alt="image" src="https://user-images.githubusercontent.com/110788191/230802102-84f2e7b5-dd0e-4c10-9da3-eca225e3ebbc.png">